 In the new college playoff, revenue is distributed many ways, and one of them is by participating in the semifinals.
 Conferences receive and additional $6 million per team.
 Unless you're Notre Dame, you just keep the $6 Million and the ACC gets nothing! (god bless that swashbuckling pirate they have for an AD)

-It seems entirely feasible that the SEC will get 2 teams in the playoffs often enough the make the following scenario a reasonable problem.
+It seems entirely feasible that the SEC will get 2 teams in the playoffs often enough to make the following scenario a reasonable problem.

 4 spots, 2 go to the SEC, leaving the ACC, B1G, Pac12, Big XII and Notre Dame to duke it out for the last two.
 Having a good PSU team means several things to the B1G.